billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 Measuring and understanding the energy efficiency or energy consumption of each component within the equipment helps to identify the “hot spots” and key components in a system with regard to energy saving.

-## Energy efficiency Metrics and Measurement Method
+## Energy Efficiency Metrics and Measurement Methods

 Metrics for DSLAM, MSAN, GPON, and GEPON equipment: